sparsetable/nanyang-system-developers/followers/README.md

 When you accept your first assignment, you will be asked to select your name from a roster, to tag your account to that name.

-If you accidentally select a wrong name, please ask for help in `#nanyang-system-developers`.
+If you accidentally select a wrong name, please ask for help in [#nanyang-system-developers](https://discord.com/channels/690399114986389535/754543432537604218).

 If you don't see your name in the roster, please hang on - after you submit the signup form, it takes 1-2 days for us to receive your submission and register you in Github Classroom.
-If your name is still not there after this period, please alert us in `#nanyang-system-developers`.
+If your name is still not there after this period, please alert us in [#nanyang-system-developers](https://discord.com/channels/690399114986389535/754543432537604218).

 1. GitHub Classroom assignments
    - [ ] complete [GitHub starter assignment](https://classroom.github.com/a/pLy2iliL)